git-lfs/git-lfs/docs/api.md

 There are what the HTTP status codes mean:

-* 200 - The user is able to send the object but the server already has it.
+* 200 - The user is able to read the object.
-* 204 - The user is able to send the object and the server does not have it.
+* 204 - The user is able to PUT the object to the same URL.
 * 403 - The user has **read**, but not **write** access.
 * 404 - The repository does not exist for the user.